 Tulum has very quickly become one of the must-see places in Mexico!
-Full of tropical beaches, amazing cenotes, Mayan ruins and a vibrant nightlife, it’s no wonder everyone seems to be flocking to Tulum for their holidays.
+Full of tropical beaches, amazing cenotes, Mayan ruins, and vibrant nightlife, it’s no wonder everyone seems to be flocking to Tulum for their holidays.

-Also in this Tulum Travel Guide, I have included some useful information on how to get to Tulum, where to stay in Tulum, getting around and the best time to visit!
+Also in this post, I have included some useful information on how to get to Tulum, where to stay, how to get around, and the best time to visit!

 HOW TO GET TO TULUM

 There are a few ways to get to Tulum and they are by plane, bus or car.